ASEAN-Build-The-Earth/ASEAN-Docs/docs.intro/getting-started/building-first-build/bte-building.md

 ```

 ## Every build looks smaller than you think
-&nbsp;&nbsp;&nbsp;&nbsp;Many newcomer think 1:1 scale like its relative to your minecraft character and missunderstand it.<br/>
+<Text.Tab/>Many newcomer think 1:1 scale like its relative to your minecraft character and missunderstand it.<br/>
 for example if you built a normal house with 4 blocks tall floor its mean u built a 4 meter high building and make it looks out of place while
-typical building in our project only have 2 - 3 blocks height as you can see in the example below.
+typical building in our project only have 2 - 3 blocks height as you can see in the example below.<br/><br/>

 <!-- good bad card -->
 ```mdx-code-block